 A community classroom, or group care setting, is unique and very different from individualized child care in your home.
 When families enroll in socialized learning, they become a part of a larger community that shares an educational philosophy, an educational setting, and an educational approach to meeting the needs of young children.
-Teaching staff and administration make decisions regarding your child and/or accommodations requested with the community in mind.
+Teaching staff and administration make decisions regarding your child and/or requested changes to the learning environment with the community in mind.
 We consider NAEYC and Licensing Standards for individualized care and also the implications for the group as a whole.
 In some circumstances, the Director will approach the BioKids Parent Association or the Director of SBS to advise on a particular request.